AnarchoSystems/AST/README.md

 // Expr -> <any characters in our alphabet>

-struct CharIsExpr : Rule {
+struct CharIsExpr : Constructor {

     var ruleName: String {
         "Char \(char)" // we need to distinguish the rules for each character